wmhilton-stoplight/platform-docs/2.-workspaces/j.custom-domains.md

 > ### Limitations
 >
 > Stoplight currently requires the **full domain** to be allocated for use, meaning that it's impossible to expose documentation from a single path or route.
-As an example, the domain "api.example.com" can be used to host your Stoplight documentation, however "example.com/api" (note the "/api" base path) can't.
+For example, the domain "api.example.com" can be used to host your Stoplight documentation, however "example.com/api" (note the "/api" base path) can't.
 >
 > See the [roadmap item](https://roadmap.stoplight.io/c/57-embeddable-component-library) for
 > more information on how this limitation will be addressed in the future.